jackyclh3642/engg1340-gp-87-project/README.md

 ## Problem functions

+### input/output specifications
+1.iomanip is used to print out the financial report, taxation report and daily transaction report more clearly 1.iostream is used for basic I/O
+1.fstream is used for saving and loading the record 1.database.h is used for custome operator(e.g. when using cin>> Entry it will input the account, cateogory, amouny and remark)
+1.date.h is used for custome operator(e.g.when using cin>> Date it will inout the date, month and year)
 ### Basic functions
 1. Add and removal of records of income and expenses;
 1. Basic information per each records (amount, date, types of income or expense and account);
 1. Allow the user to delete and edit records at any time;